darktjm/ebaz/README.md

 membership fee in order to use components (lack of documentation combined with no free-of-charge usable tools to partially compensate, except for "selected" components, such as no Kintex support at all).
-Plus even more bullshit, like the xc7a35t articficial limitations in the commercial toolchain (i.e., it's really an xc7a50t hardware-wise).
+Plus even more bullshit, like the xc7a35t artificial limitations in the commercial tool chain (i.e., it's really an xc7a50t hardware-wise).

 License Information
 -------------------